simonfl3tcher/cloman/README.md

-This is set up to be a project management tool, but specifiying in connections and database of things.
+This is set up to be a project management tool.